weeashira/policy_insight_platform/README.md

 streamlit run frontend/streamlit_app.py
 ```

-This will open the dashboard and display the available dates.
+This will launch the dashboard and display available dates.

 ---